 Ancestor chart – charts can be designed to suit the family and can be printed in colour and framed or laminated

 Website – a website allows more complete information to be presented than is possible in a chart, including siblings and descendants, and more complete information about each person.
 Photographs, maps and other images can also be displayed.

 Website on a CD - the same website can be built and stored on a CD for privacy reasons.
 A CD can include living people that would be excluded from a public website, and make excellent gifts.

 Photobook – if we are lucky enough to have photographs of our ancestors we can turn them into a photobook, with a description of each person.
 These also make excellent gifts for family.

 Book – a book is a long-term project, only possible once we have enough information to make a book worthwhile.
-A book can include charts, photographs, maps, and a story about each person.
+A book can include charts, photographs, maps, scanned copies of letters, postcards, certificates and other documents, and a story about each person.